 However, revenues from sales tax on petroleum products are expected to witness modest growth, as global oil prices and domestic fuel demand remain subject to volatility.
 States levy sales taxes on petroleum products, which form a notable part of their revenue, but fluctuations in international oil markets can influence the collection amounts.

-Challenges and Opportunities for States
+Challenges and opportunities for states

 While the overall revenue outlook remains positive, the report cautions that state governments will need to focus on expanding their own revenue sources and improving collection efficiencies to sustain long-term growth.
 Currently, states rely heavily on the Centre for financial support, with central transfers accounting for almost 50% of their total revenues.